jdickey/rerake/README.md

 as you would any other command.

+### Notes on Tool Usage

+* Cane produces *no output* unless it detects violations; hence, there is no way to tell by inspecting the output from `bundle exec rake` whether or not Cane is actually installed in the application being inspected.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
 Run `bundle exec rerake` to use the gem in this directory, ignoring other installed copies of this gem.